Anxiety and Panic

 Imagine feeling better again.
 Imagine doing those things you used to do.
 Imagine feeling normal.
 Feels good doesn’t it?

-Now imagine yourself booking in through my easy booking system, or sending me an email or text, coming to see me for a nice safe relaxing chat about what you need help with, and imagine relaxing while all the tension and stress just melts away.
-Imagine leaving my comfy chair feeling so much better.
+Now imagine yourself booking in through my easy booking system, or sending me an email or text, having a nice safe relaxing chat about what you need help with, and imagine relaxing while all the tension and stress just melts away.
+Imagine feeling so much better.

 If you can imagine this, then you have already taken the first steps towards recovery.
 Your mind has already decided that hypnotherapy can help you – and so it will.